 If you start a new business, change location or change the use of your space in a way that creates more potential demand on the wastewater system, you will be required to submit for a Sewer Availability Charge (SAC) determination and possibly pay SAC.

-SAC is a one-time fee that the Metropolitan Council charges local governments when:
+SAC is a one-time fee that the Met Council charges local governments when: